noviscient/Factsheet-Wiki/README.md

 ## Factor Exposures (Current) <a id="section16"></a>
 **Description**:
 For this section and the following Factor Contribution sections, we will require two different datasets: Our strategy/product returns and the historical Fama French Factors.
-The numbers in the graph indicate the contribution of each factor to the strategy/product's current overall return.

 1. Market:
 Risk associated with the general movement of the market
 2. Momentum: